 Library Relations Committee

 STM Library Relations Committee.
-This group will bring members feedback of data and opinion from key market players.
-If members have specific questions you’d like to ask or issues you’d like to raise contact our Library Relations Committee and we’ll add them to our agenda.
+This group brings STM members feedback of data and opinion from key market players.
+If members have specific questions you’d like to ask or issues you’d like to raise contact the Chair of our Library Relations Committee and we’ll add them to our agenda.

-- Michelle M. Volesko Brewer, Competitive Intelligence Manager, Wolters Kluwer Health Medical Research
+- Michelle M. Volesko Brewer, Market Intelligence Manager, Wolters Kluwer Health Medical Research

-- Richard Gedye, Director of Publishing Outreach Services, STM
+- Richard Gedye, Director of Outreach Services, STM (Chair)

 - Patricia Bowers Hudson, Associate Director of Institutional Marketing, OUP

-- Elisabeth Leonard, Market Research Analyst, Online Products Team, SAGE Publications, Inc.
+- Elisabeth Leonard, Executive Market Research Manager, Online Products Team, SAGE Publications, Inc.

 - John Sack, Founding Director, HighWire Press

-- Stephen Abram, Executive Director, Federation of Ontario Public Libraries
+- Stephen Abram, CEO, Executive Director, Federation of Ontario Public Libraries

 - Mary Buttner, Digital Materials Manager, Stanford University School of Medicine